Advanced Level - 3 daysview dates and locations

 - How to use a coding standard with static analysis tools to identify security issues in C code

-- Secure Software Development methodology
+- Using a Secure Software Development methodology and framework

-- Testing Security of embedded applications
+- Approaches to test security of embedded applications

 Pre-requisitesDelegates should have knowledge of the C or C++ programming language and embedded system architecture.
 In particular a basic level of familiarity with functions, variables, data types, operators, and statements.
 The Doulos C Programming for Embedded Systems or C++ Programming for Embedded Systems courses provide appropriate preparation for engineers who lack this experience.